odoo/odoo/addons/stock/doc/stock.rst

 When a stock move is confirmed and its procurement method is 'Advanced: Apply procurement rules', it will create a procurement in the source location for the quantity of the move.
 To fulfill this procurement, a procurement rule needs to be applied on this procurement.
 There are several types of procurement rules with different results: move products from another location to the source location, purchase to the source location, produce towards the source location.

-A procurement does not need to be created by a stock move.
-A user can create a procurement manually and from v8, a sale order creates a procurement in Customer.
-When we run this procurement, it will create the delivery order based on the application of procurement rules.
+A procurement does not need to be created by a stock move however.
+A user can create a procurement manually and when we confirm a sale order, OpenERP will create a procurement per sale order line in the Customers location.
+Actually, this system of procurements, stock moves and procurement rules is used consistently throughout OpenERP.
+Even in the simplest warehouse configuration, when we run the procurements generated from the sale order, these procurement rules will generate the delivery order.

-When everything goes well, the procurement will pass through the following states:
+Procurements will pass through the following states when everything goes well:

 - Confirmed: State when the procurement after the creation of the procurement
 - Running: A procurement rule has been applied successfully (=> created a move or quotation or manufacturing order)